Spirit AeroSystems Investigated For Potential Securities Law Violations by Block & Leviton LLP; Investors Who Have Lost Money Are Encouraged to Contact the Firm

-/EIN News/ -- BOSTON, April 14, 2023 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Spirit AeroSystems Holdings, Inc. (NYSE: SPR) for potential securities law violations.
+BOSTON, April 14, 2023 (GLOBE NEWSWIRE) -- Block & Leviton is investigating Spirit AeroSystems Holdings, Inc. SPR for potential securities law violations.
 Investors who have lost money in their Spirit AeroSystems Holdings investment should contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/spr.

 What is this all about?